SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 | ![Trustly][trustly-logo]         | [Trustly][trustly]               | {% flag se %} {% flag fi %}  |
 | ![Vipps][vipps-logo]             | Vipps                            | {% flag no %}                |

+#### Browser And Operative System Limitations

+Browsers like Edge, Firefox, Google Chrome, Safari etc. are supported.
+The same goes for mobile operative systems like Android or iOS.

+However, there are limitations for iOS versions older than 12.2 and all versions of Internet Explorer.
+Due to their age, they are unable to load our payment UI.

+Payers using these must update to a newer iOS or switch to a supported browser respectively.
+If their device is too old to update to a viable iOS, they need to use another device.

 [apple-pay]: /checkout-v3/apple-pay-presentation
 [apple-pay-logo]:/assets/img/applepay-logo.svg
 [click-to-pay]: /checkout-v3/click-to-pay-presentation